0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 ````
 Pulling YOUR_CONTAINER_NAME ... pulling from privacyblockchain/de...
 ````

+!!!
+Warning "Warning"
-**NB.** Never include a shutdown command in your update script, otherwise your node will go offline every time checks for updates.
+    Never include a shutdown command in your update script, otherwise your node will go offline every time checks for updates.

 ## Final step